Cinny Kennard

 Cynthia "Cinny" Clare Kennard is an American business and nonprofit executive, author and former broadcast journalist.
-She is the executive director of The Annenberg Foundation, based in Los Angeles, and Annenberg PetSpace.
+She is a board member of Wallis Annenberg Legacy Foundation, based in Los Angeles.
+Kennard was the Executive Director of the Annenberg Foundation for over a decade working alongside Foundation CEO Wallis Annenberg.

 Kennard was a television news correspondent with CBS News in London, Los Angeles and Moscow, and a local television reporter in Texas, California and Indiana.
 Her journalism awards include a 1992 Alfred I. duPont–Columbia University Award for coverage of the 1991 Persian Gulf War.

 She went on to a long career in nonprofit executive management with NPR, Smithsonian Media, and The Annenberg Retreat at Sunnylands.

 Early career

 Kennard started her journalism career in the late 1970s at WNLK Radio in Norwalk, Connecticut, as a reporter, anchor, and talk show host.
 She was then an anchor and correspondent for WANE television in Fort Wayne, Indiana; KHOU television in Houston, Texas; and WFAA television station in Dallas, where she covered the Anita Hill and Clarence Thomas sexual harassment hearings, the 1992 U.S. presidential election, and the historic 1990 race where Ann Richards became the governor of Texas.

 As a correspondent for CBS News, Kennard covered the 1992 Los Angeles riots, the 1993 Russian constitutional crisis and the war in the former Yugoslavia.